CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.

-1. click the left menu abd click on **Getting started**
+1. click the left menu and click on **Getting started**

-1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
+1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected and then select the **Upgrade** button at the bottom of the page.
 Wait for the *Trial started* notification to appear, it takes about 2 minutes. **Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

     ![Picture 1](../Media/SC-200-img2.png)